Back to index of Scrabble pages by Donald Sauter.

 1. Six-letter minimum requirement.

-2. Turbocharged JQXZ: play right-side up for a bonus, or flip for a blank.
+2. JQXZ wild!
+Play right-side up for a deserved bonus, or flip for a blank.

 3. Pick off 1 or 2 letters from the end of a word in the service of stretching that word into a bigger word.